youssef-elmelegy/what-happens-when/README.rst

 The "g" key is pressed
 ----------------------
+The specific result of pressing the "g" key will depend on the context in which it is being pressed.

+For example:

+If you are typing in a text editor, pressing the "g" key will simply result in the letter "g" being inserted into the document at the current cursor position.

 The following sections explain the physical keyboard actions and the OS interrupts.
 When you press the key "g" the browser receives the event and the auto-complete functions kick in.